JasonTrue/jasontrue.github.io/resume.md

  and decent enough at speaking.
 Once had university-suitable writing skills but quite out of practice.

 **Japanese**.
 Daily conversation.
 Limited literacy.
-Have partcipated in business meetings held in Japanese but still not particularly sophisticated.
+Have participated in business meetings held in Japanese but still not particularly sophisticated.

 ## Career History